dev-protocol/hashi/docs/docs/hs-core/core-apis/Extend.md

 Most of the values to be passed in the API's submodules (Color, Shape, Typography) are taking in [Hashi's design tokens](../tokens/index.mdx).

+Most of the time, you will only need this rarely as [Utility Classes](../../hs-components/Utils.md) are built in the design system.
+But for other reasons -- like extracting it as a 'component-like' variant -- this is definitely the way to go.

 ```scss
 @use 'node_modules/@devprotocol/hashi/hs-component';